 BCA’s summer program in Italy is in Trentino, a province of Northeast Italy.
 This mountainous region in the heart of the Alps offers an unexpected variety of environments, ranging from 10,000-feet-high rocky Dolomite peaks to gentle valleys and mild lake shores.
 Choose one of two exciting courses, Sustainability, Food and Landscapes in the Italian Alps or Heritage, Memory and Identities in a European Borderland.
 Each combines interactive classwork and outdoor educational activities in a cohesive program that makes the most of its location in the Italian Alps.
 You can also challenge yourself to get the most of your time in Italy by taking both courses!
+Start learning about the area and the subject matters before leaving home, thanks to online sessions with the instructors that you will meet once you are in Italy.

 - The summer program is based in the lakeside municipality of Nago-Torbole, in the vibrant Lake Garda district: a Mediterranean pocket surrounded by imposing mountains, internationally renowned for its natural beauty, cultural attractions, and sports activities.